zwilsoncc/docs/pages/docs/static-deployments/introduction-and-deploying.md

 ```

 ## Default Behavior

 - **Single File Rendering**: If a deployment only contains one file, Now will render that file instead of showing the directory listing, listing that file.
+This can be overwritten using [`renderSingle`](/docs/static-deployments/configuration#rendersingle-(boolean)).
 - **Clean URLs**: Paths will have the `.html` extension stripped from them.
+This can be overwritten using [`cleanUrls`](/docs/static-deployments/configuration#cleanurls-(boolean|array)).
 - **Default ETag Header**: Each file is served with a default ([weak](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag#Directives)) ETag header with the checksum of the file as the value.
+This can not be overwritten.
 - **Directory Listing**: For paths that aren't files but directories (not including a default `index.html` or a single file deployment), Now will render a listing of the files contained within that directory.
+This can be overwritten using [`directoryListing`](/docs/static-deployments/configuration#directorylisting-(boolean|array)).
+- **Default CORS Header**: Each path is served with a `Access-Control-Allow-Origin` header with `*` as the value.
+This can be overwritten using [`headers`](/docs/static-deployments/configuration#headers-(array)).

 The default behavior of static deployments can be configured using a `now.json` file.
-[Read more on customization.](/docs/static-deployments/configuration).
+[Read more on customization](/docs/static-deployments/configuration).

 ### Changing the default behavior

 Now is equipped with configuration options to change the default behavior listed above.
 These options help your to configure Now to run your app the way you want.